abmist/s2ci/README.md

 * It will be use Keen.js for the dashboard template.
 * The chart template will also include a *step-by-step guide* built with [Intro.js](https://www.http://introjs.com/).

-**Note of folders**:  It’s important not to change the folder names *static* and *templates* becuase Flask expects files to be in those folders.
+**Note of folders**:  It’s important not to change the folder names *static* and *templates* because Flask expects files to be in those folders.

 ## Useful comments on charts